Constructing narratives for teaching science

 Brought to you by ASBMB Student Chapters

-For this Catalyst Conversation, we are particularly interested in how your response to the pandemic will inform your teaching moving forward.
+For the chalk talks in this event, we are particularly interested in how your response to the pandemic will inform your teaching moving forward.
 What worked?
 What didn’t work?
-How will these practices change your teaching when instructors are back in the classroom face-to-face?
+How will these practices change your teaching when instructors are back in the classroom face to face?

 Keynote speaker